reicalasso/beyond_transformer/docs/archive/research_summary_next_steps.md

 ## 8. Expected Contributions

-1. **Demonstrate NSM efficiency** in long-sequence tasks, showing significant improvements over Transformers
+1. **Demonstrate PULSE efficiency** in long-sequence tasks, showing significant improvements over Transformers
 2. **Show parameter efficiency** compared to Transformers, paving the way for more efficient AI models
 3. **Provide open-source, reproducible benchmarks** to accelerate research in this area
-4. **Establish NSM as a viable and promising alternative** to Transformers with broader implications for AI architecture design
+4. **Establish PULSE as a viable and promising alternative** to Transformers with broader implications for AI architecture design

 ## 9. Risk Assessment

 ### 9.1 Technical Risks
-- NSM may not achieve expected performance improvements
+- PULSE may not achieve expected performance improvements
 - Implementation challenges with complex architectures
 - Difficulty in reproducing baseline results